 The biggest threat to wildlife is the rapidly growing human population.
 Also the extraction of flora and fauna from their habitats.
 To counteract the negative impact on wildlife Costa Rica passed the Wildlife Conservation Law.
 In short and easy terms, the law mandates that you do not remove any plant life nor engage with any wild animal by feeding or removing them from their habitat.
 In fact many rescue centers and sanctuaries emerged from the need to rescue and rehabilitate harmed animals that were victims of wildlife trafficking.Read More »

 October 10, 2017

 Diamante Eco Adventure Park is home to three beautiful sloths at our Animal Sanctuary.
 They are Lucy, Mia and Gilbert.
 They are two-toed sloths, one of the two species of sloths in Costa Rica.
 Sloths are masters of camouflage and are hard to spot in the wild.
-At our Animal Sanctuary they enjoy an open habitat which makes it easier to see them up close.
+At our Costa Rica Sloth Sanctuary they enjoy an open habitat which makes it easier to see them up close.
 We also do daily feedings and it is the best way to see them moving!
 Keep reading to know all the basics about these beautiful creatures and how to see sloths in Costa Rica!Read More »